archit12345/ozempic-public-opinion-modeling/README.md

 Link to project on RPubs: https://rpubs.com/architn01/1313806

-##  Research Question
+##  Research Questions

 > What factors predict whether someone is skeptical of weight-loss medications like Ozempic?
-What factor predict whether someone is pessimistic regarding the potential impact weight-loss medications like Ozempic might have on reducing obesity in America?
+What factors predict whether someone is pessimistic regarding the potential impact weight-loss medications like Ozempic might have on reducing obesity in America?

 ## Methods